SUSE/ha-sap-terraform-deployments/azure/README.md

 ### Upload custom image

-In order to upload a custom image, we require a valid resource group, with a storage account and a storage container.
+In order to upload a custom image, a valid resource group, with a storage account and a storage container, is required.

-To list the resource groups available to your account, run the command `az group list`.
+To list the resource groups available to your account, run command `az group list`.
 If there is a need to create a new resource group, run:

 ```
 az group create --location westeurope --name MyResourceGroup